Why Insurance Companies Exit State Markets

 Will a market exit show up on my insurance history and hurt my rates?

 A market exit will not appear as a negative mark on your personal insurance record — it is a business decision made by the insurer, not an action tied to your individual risk profile.
 However, if the non-renewal causes a coverage lapse because you waited too long to find a new policy, that lapse will affect your rates significantly.
 Acting quickly is essential.
-For a detailed look at what's at stake, read about why insurance companies cancel policies so you're never caught off guard by the difference between a market exit and an individual policy action.
+For a detailed look at what's at stake, read about why insurance companies cancel policies so you're never caught off guard.

 What states are most at risk for further insurance market pullbacks?